onecodex/sars-cov-2/README.md

 # Pipeline overview

-The pipeline takes in either Oxford Nanopore or Illumina FASTQ data and processes them as follows:
+The pipeline takes in a single FASTQ file (interleaved if Illumina) and processes it as follows:

 1. Map reads to the Wuhan-Hu-1 reference and trim ARTIC primer sequences
 2. Generate a consensus sequence (bcftools for Illumina; medaka for Oxford Nanopore)